 Relationships/friends/family - Do you have great friends?
 Do you show them how much you appreciate them?
 Do you spend enough time with the significant people in your life?
 Is there anything you need to do to put the zing back into your relationships?
 Do you need to meet some new people?

 Health/wellness - Are you kind to yourself?
 Would you prefer to be fitter, healthier, have more energy?
 What messages do you give yourself – are they positive or negative?
 Do you live life to it’s fullest?
 Do you give yourself enough time to reflect?
 Do you get enough sleep?
-Are your stress levels under control?
+Are you a healthy weight?

 Leisure/hobbies - Do you spend time enough time on non-work activities?
 What does leisure mean to you?
 Is it voluntary work, artistic pursuits, sports, personal development, spectator events, creative past times, meditation, travel?

 Financial - Are your finances under control?
 Debt levels manageable?
 Savings plan in place?
 Insurances in place (life, income protection, house insurance etc)?
 Do you have a will?
 Do you have a budget?
 Do you know what your in and outgoings are?
 Do you an emergency fund for a ‘rainy day’?

 Setting the goals - After you have reflected on these areas, what are the priority areas for you?
 Is there a trend?
 Is there a specific Life Arena that isn’t as you would ideally like it?
 How would you prefer things to be?
 How would life be different for you if you made the changes?
 Happier?
 More satisfying?
 More alive?
 More exciting?
 Less stressful?
 Better balanced?
 These are your goals.

 Example – ‘to have a career I love’, ‘to exceed current sales targets by at least 50%’, ‘ to get rid of half my clutter’, ‘get the book written and to the publishers by July 1’, 'fit and feeling fabulous for my fiftieth'